freeCodeCamp/devdocs/Scraper-Reference.md

 Configuration is done via class attributes and divided into three main categories:

-* [Attributes](https://github.com/Thibaut/devdocs/wiki/Scraper-Reference#attributes) — essential information such as name, version, url, etc.
+* [Attributes](https://github.com/Thibaut/devdocs/wiki/Scraper-Reference#attributes) — essential information such as name, version, URL, etc.
 * [Filter stacks](https://github.com/Thibaut/devdocs/wiki/Scraper-Reference#filter-stacks) — the list of filters that will be applied to each page.
 * [Filter options](https://github.com/Thibaut/devdocs/wiki/Scraper-Reference#filter-options) — the options passed to said filters.